jamiemcstay/Project-1/README.md

 - Aligning "Watch More" button on music page fixed.

-- Removed lang=en from spotify icon for to take out of pop up when hovering over icon.
+- Removed lang=en from spotify icon hyperlink to take out of pop up when hovering over icon.

-- Replace button elements that mistakenly had hrefs with a tags to allow for correct navigation of site features.
+- Replace button elements that mistakenly had hrefs with anchor to allow for correct navigation of site features.

-- Fixed file names and file paths to standardised and optimized across all browsers.
+- Fixed file names and file paths to standardise and optimize compatability across all browsers.

 - aria-labels placed incorrectly in the i elements in the footer as oppossed to the anchor elements, which was fixed.